earthly/website/blog/_posts/2023-07-20-rust-concurrency-patterns-parallel-programming.md

 Within each thread's execution, the file is opened, and its contents are read line by line, storing them in a vector of strings.

-To access the shared data, the thread locks the associated mutex using the [`lock()`] method(<https://doc.rust-lang.org/std/sync/struct.Mutex.html#method.lock>), guaranteeing exclusive access to the shared vector.
+To access the shared data, the thread locks the associated mutex using the [`lock()` method](https://doc.rust-lang.org/std/sync/struct.Mutex.html#method.lock), guaranteeing exclusive access to the shared vector.

 The lines read from the file are then appended to the shared vector using the [`extend()` method](https://doc.rust-lang.org/std/iter/trait.Extend.html#method.extend), modifying the shared data in a synchronized manner.
 Once a thread finishes processing a file, it releases the lock, enabling other threads to access the shared data concurrently.
 The main thread waits for all the spawned threads to complete execution by utilizing the `join()` method.